AI Workflows Replacing Autonomous Agents in Enterprise Development

 To transition successfully, enterprises should:

-- Prioritize governance: Use approval workflows, version control, and data freshness controls to build trust.
+• Good governance is key – use approval workflows, version control, and data freshness controls to build trust with your users.

-- Measure success via metrics like processing time reductions and cost optimizations during off-peak scheduling.
+• To measure the success of your workflows, look at metrics like processing time reductions and cost optimizations, especially during off-peak hours.

 Predictions: Workflows as the Enterprise Standard